Seraff/taxus/docs/basics.rst

 Trees Opening and Saving
 ------------------------

-Sequoia can load tree in NEXUS and Newick formats.
+Sequoia can load trees in NEXUS and Newick formats.

-To open the tree select :menuselection:`File --> Open Tree`.
+To open the tree, select :menuselection:`File --> Open Tree`.

 The tree can be saved only to NEXUS format.

-To save the tree select :menuselection:`File --> Save Tree` or :menuselection:`File --> Save Tree As...` if you want to save the tree under the different name.
+To save the tree, select :menuselection:`File --> Save Tree` or :menuselection:`File --> Save Tree As...` if you want to save the tree under a different name.

 Navigation
 ----------